threefoldtech/terraform-provider-grid/docs/resources/deployment.md

 - `max_zdb_data_dir_size` (Number) Maximum size of the data dir in MiB, if this is set and the sum of the file sizes in the data dir gets higher than this value, the least used, already encoded file will be removed.
 - `metadata` (Block List, Min: 1, Max: 1) (see [below for nested schema](#nestedblock--qsfs--metadata))
 - `minimal_shards` (Number) The minimum amount of shards which are needed to recover the original data.
 - `name` (String) Qsfs workload name.
 This has to be unique within the deployment.
-Must contain only lowercase alphanumeric and hyphens.
+Must contain only lowercase alphanumeric.
 - `redundant_groups` (Number) The amount of groups which one should be able to loose while still being able to recover the original data.
 - `redundant_nodes` (Number) The amount of nodes that can be lost in every group while still being able to recover the original data.